Skip to main content

 Resolution Abstract Status

 SA R48 (2025-2026): Public Comment Duration Establishes a one-hour limit for public comment per meeting to ensure efficient meeting operations while maintaining meaningful opportunity for public participation.
-Submitted to the President
+Returned by the President

 SA R49 (2025-2026): Attendance Callouts Verbally announcing noted absent representatives after roll call and recording representatives’ early departures.
 Adopted by the Assembly